arvidn/libtorrent/docs/manual.rst

 .. _bencoded: http://wiki.theory.org/index.php/BitTorrentSpecification

-The entry_ class is the internal representation of the bencoded data and it can be used to retreive information, an entry_ can also be build by the program and given to ``bencode()`` to encode it into the ``OutIt`` iterator.
+The entry_ class is the internal representation of the bencoded data and it can be used to retrieve information, an entry_ can also be build by the program and given to ``bencode()`` to encode it into the ``OutIt`` iterator.